Disclaimer

 Unity 3D C# Scripting: Serial Quaternion Receiver

-The following code will constantly tap into the Serial Monitor and look for data in a JSON format ({"qx": 0.0, "qy": 0.0, "qz": 0.0, "qw": 1.0}) and transform our target 3DObject (a 3D Model of our RCS System) to emulate the rotations experience in real life.
+This C# Code will constantly tap into the Serial Monitor and look for data in a JSON format ({"qx": 0.0, "qy": 0.0, "qz": 0.0, "qw": 1.0}) and transform our target 3DObject (a 3D Model of our RCS System) to emulate the rotations experience in real life.